 → Set Up a Bank Account for Teens

-You can also consider using an online-only account like Greenlight, or even a free Axos High-Yield Savings Account.
+You can also consider using an online-only account like Greenlight as mentioned above, or even a free Axos High-Yield Savings Account.
 The latter allows for easy transfers to external accounts and is how my wife and I manage our money.

-Other decisions you’ll want to consider before setting up a bank account for teens:
+Other decisions you’ll want to consider before setting up a checking account for teens:

 - Will the bank account also come with a debit card?
 Will it be a prepaid debit card?
-Have a look at the best debit cards for kids and teenagers (Greenlight is on the list)
+Have a look at the best debit cards for kids and teens

 - Will the debit card have overdraft protection?